mehulbafnaa/jax-llm-examples/llama4/README.md

 **tl;dr: open-source Llama 4 inference using JAX, minimal yet performant**

+*Note: work in progress, Scout supported with defaults, Maverick's defaults tuning in progress.*

 <br/>

 This is a pure JAX implementation of Llama 4 inference, including a checkpoint